timothyrubin/DependencyLDA/README.md

 At test time, we learn the assignments of test documents' word-tokens to labels, and (for Dependency-LDA) the assignments of label-tokens to topics.

-##### Note on variable naming
+#### Note on variable naming

-Note that the variable in the code is not equivalent in some cases what is used in the paper.
-The code is thoroughly commented, and the comments describe the correspondences between variable names and model parameters from the paper.
+Note that the variable names in the code are in some cases not equivalent to the parameter names used in the paper.
+The code is thoroughly commented, and the comments describe the relationships between variable names in the code and model parameters from the paper.

 _________________________________________________
-# Setup
+## Setup

 The code should run out-of-the-box if you are on a Macintosh.
 If you are not on a mac, you will need to re-compile all of the .mex code (from .c source code) and put the samplers in the corresponding directories.

-##### Compiling the Mex files from C
+#### Compiling the Mex files from C

 All matlab scripts call compiled c code (which matlab compiles into .mex files) when sampling the z/z' indicators ).
 I have included code that was compiled on a Mac in the appropriate directories.
 If you are on a mac, the .mex files should work as is.